ajohnl/kidhexarus/README.md

 Some rather exceptional mods:
-Paralysis-------para
+Paralysis:para
-Petrification---petri
+Petrification:petri
-Walking Speed---walkspeed
+Walking Speed:walkspeed
-Running Speed---runspeed
+Running Speed:runspeed

 If you don't know any abreviations, feel free to look at the code, it should be simple enough to understand.